penseipublicidade/website/docs/controls/submenubutton.md

 ### `clip_behavior`

 Whether to clip the content of this control or not.
-Property value is [`ClipBehavior`](/docs/reference/types/clipbehavior) enum.

-Defaults to `HARD_EDGE`.
+Value is of type [`ClipBehavior`](/docs/reference/types/clipbehavior) and defaults to `ClipBehavior.HARD_EDGE`.

 ### `content`